gautamyadav422/doctor-/README.md

 - For automatic generation of model class fromJson() and toJson() methods

 ### Neumporphic
-- To support neumorphic desing
+- To support neumorphic design

+## Requirements
+Flutter SDK: >= 3.0.1

 ## Setup